The countdown to the 2020 general election is on.

 This Nov.
 3, voting may look different with the country still left unbalanced from the COVID-19 pandemic.
 Record numbers of Americans are expected to vote by mail to avoid crowds at local polling places.

 Melissa Schnieders, Sedgwick County’s deputy election commissioner, says the election office is receiving “hundreds” of mail-in ballot requests each day.
 In Sedgwick County, 87,000 voters have already requested mail-in ballots, with the number anticipated to grow in the weeks to come.
 Schnieders estimates the number of advance mail-in ballots could exceed 120,000.

 Voter turnout in Sedgwick County was about 29% in August’s primary election, and Schnieders anticipates an even greater response in November’s general election.

-Less than five weeks left until election day, here are some frequently asked questions.
+As election day approaches, here are some frequently asked questions.

 Can I vote?

 To vote, you must be a U.S. citizen and at least 18 years old by Election Day.

 You must also register with the election office.

 The registration deadline, though, has passed for this election.

 Do I need to prove I’m a citizen of the United States in order to vote?